Air

 Alert, the squadron would transport personnel and war

-consumables for 314 Squadron, which was
+consumables for 314 Squadron,

 assigned to AMF.
 334 Squadron would further fly transport missions